 Dialectical Behavior Therapy

 DBT stands for Dialectical Behavior Thearpy.
 DBT was developed by Dr. Marsha Linehan to treat individuals diagnosed with borderline personality disorder.
-The research has since shown that DBT works for many other condistions including eating disorder, addictive behaviors, bipolar disorders, ADHD and anxiety.
+The research has since shown that DBT works for many other condistions including eating disorder, addictive behaviors, bipolar disorders, ADHD anxiety, and more.

 Who is this for?